 During recovery, you may experience swollen or sore gums for several days.
 Discomfort is usually minimal and should not interfere with your regular activities.

 If a gummy smile is affecting your quality of life, please contact our laser gum recontouring team at Exceptional Dentistry by calling 563-556-2711 or completing our online form.
-Our dentists serve Dubuque, Cedar Rapids and Davenport, Iowa, as well as Galena, Illinois.
+Our dentists serve Dubuque, Dyersville and Davenport, Iowa, as well as Galena, Illinois.